bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 % Considering the Future of Copyleft
 % Bradley M. Kuhn
-% Sunday 2 February 2014
+% Saturday 13 September 2014

 # Talking Politics and Faith